Fernando Poe Jr.: Personal life

 Poe married actress Susan Roces, the professional name of Jesusa Sonora, in a civil wedding in December 1968.
 They later married in a religious service and among their primary sponsors were then-President Ferdinand Marcos and First Lady Imelda.
 Poe and Roces adopted a daughter, Grace Poe, who became a senator.

 Poe was very reclusive about his personal life.
 However, in February 2004, during the presidential campaign, Poe admitted to having fathered two children out of wedlock.
 He had an affair with actress Anna Marin and had one son, Ronian and with former actress Rowena Moran and had a daughter, Lourdes Virginia.

+Poe was also known horse owner and horse racing enthusiast.

 Death and legacy

-Poe was admitted to St. Luke's Medical Center in Quezon City in the evening of December 11, 2004 after complaining of dizziness at a gathering in his production studio during a Christmas party.
+Poe was admitted to St. Luke's Medical Center in Quezon City in the evening of December 11, 2004, after complaining of dizziness at a gathering in his production studio during a Christmas party.
 He suffered from a stroke and slipped into a coma while being treated for a brain clot.
 Doctors described his condition as a cerebral thrombosis with multiple organ failure.
-He died at the age of 65 on December 14 at 12:01 am, without regaining consciousness.
+He died at the age of 65 on December 14 at 12:01 am PHT (UTC+08:00), without regaining consciousness.
+His remains were initially transferred to the Arlington East Memorial Chapels in Pasig (now known as the Evergreen Memorial Chapels), before being transferred a day later to the Santo Domingo Church in Quezon City.
 Organizers of the nine-day wake claimed numbers as high as two million.
-The funeral procession drew tens of thousands who crowded the streets of Quezon City, an event that was reminiscent of the funeral processions of Ninoy Aquino in 1983 and matinee idol Julie Vega in 1985.
-He was buried in his family plot along with his father and mother in Manila North Cemetery.
+The funeral procession drew tens of thousands who crowded the streets of Quezon City, an event which drew comparisons to the funeral processions of former Senator Ninoy Aquino in August 1983 – who also had his wake held at the Santo Domingo Church – and of actress Julie Vega in May 1985.
+He was buried in his family plot along with his parents in the Manila North Cemetery.

-On December 14, 2012, eight years after his death, a monument to Poe was erected at the corner of Roxas Boulevard and Arquiza Street, with widow Susan Roces and daughter Grace Poe attending the unveiling.
+On December 14, 2012, eight years after his death, a monument to Poe was erected at the corner of Roxas Boulevard and Arquiza Street in Ermita, Manila, with widow Susan Roces and daughter Grace Poe attending the unveiling.

-On January 13, 2022, then-President Rodrigo Duterte signed Republic Act No. 11608, renaming Roosevelt Avenue in Quezon City as Fernando Poe Jr. Avenue.
+On January 13, 2022, President Rodrigo Duterte signed Republic Act No. 11608, renaming Roosevelt Avenue in Quezon City as Fernando Poe Jr. Avenue.